Benohene/pb_majestic_cloding/README.md

 ## Wireframe

 To help with the design of the site, I created wireframes for each page.
-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+To follow best practices, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used Balsamiq to design my site wireframes.

 ### Sketches